Sputnik Crashed Here

 Nine days after the crash, satisfied that what they had was essentially just a hunk of metal, the Americans offered most of it back to the Soviets.
 The Russians huffed and puffed and finally accepted, carrying away the hunk in a box -- but not before NASA had made two replicas.
 One was given to Wisconsin's democratic senator, the other to Wisconsin's republican representatives, on the one-year anniversary of the crash.
 Neither wanted them, and so both ended up back in Manitowoc, even though Manitowoc itself only wanted one.

 On November 15, 1963, the International Association of Machinists embedded a brass ring in 8th Street to mark the exact spot where Sputnik had fallen.
 It's in the middle of a street, where drivers won't necessarily see you crouching with a camera -- so don't.
 Safer is a marker next to the sidewalk, a small slab of pink granite mounted flush with the grass, providing sparse particulars of Sputnik's demise.

 The second Sputnik lump replica is supposedly in Manitowoc's Safety Building (police and fire headquarters).
 But we didn't have the time to verify this, and frankly we didn't relish the thought of calling the police dispatcher and asking, "Do you have a piece of Sputnik?"
 So we'll leave it to someone else to track down this final relic of the Space Race.

-August 2010: Eric Thiede wrote us: "The other copy made of this fragment of Sputnik IV that fell in Manitowoc, WI in Sept.
+Update: Eric Thiede wrote us: "The other copy made of this fragment of Sputnik IV that fell in Manitowoc, WI, in Sept.
 1962 is at the observatory of the Milwaukee Astronomical Society in New Berlin, WI.
 I am sure because I saw it there in 2000."

 [Replica photo published with permission of the Rahr-West Art Museum, Manitowoc, Wisconsin.]